-16.1 The principle of three dwellings on this site has previously been approved under application 212888.
+- 16.1 The principle of three dwellings on this site has previously been approved under application 212888.
 Since the time of the previous approval, the new Local Plan has been fully adopted and the former Local Plan fully superseded.
 However, settlement policies remain essentially the same in respect of this application.
 Thus the site remains within the settlement limits and Policy SP1 of the Local Plan aims to direct such development to the most sustainable locations such as this site.
-Accordingly the proposal should be judged on its planning merits, having regard to the difference between the current application and the previously approved plans.
-The differences relate to the neighbouring dwellings not being shown at the correct relative height on the approved street scene drawing and the neighbouring dwelling of No.15 not being correctly plotted, as detailed in the introduction section of this report.
-The layout, scale and design section of this report below will assess these differences and the planning implications.
+Accordingly, the proposal should be judged on its planning merits, having regard to the difference between the current application and the previously approved plans.
+The differences relate to the neighbouring dwellings not being shown at the correct relative height on the approved street scene drawing and the neighbouring dwelling of No.7 not being correctly plotted, as detailed in the introduction section of this report.
+The layout, scale and design section of this report below will assess these differences and the planning implications. - 16.2 It should be noted that the NPPF indicates a presumption in favour of sustainable development (which includes this site).
+The Council is able to demonstrate a five year housing land supply and as such paragraph 11(d) of the NPPF is not engaged.

-- 16.2 It should be noted that the NPPF indicates a presumption in favour of sustainable development (which includes this site).
-The Council is able to demonstrate a five year housing land supply and as such paragraph 11(d) of the NPPF is not engaged. - 16.3 For information, Appendix 1 contains an extract of the Committee report for the previously approved 212888 which explains why it was considered acceptable to develop on this partly open site with the three dwellings. - Layout, Scale and Design in respect of differences between the approved street scene and layout drawings. - 16.4 The heights of the three dwellings is essentially deemed to be virtually the same as previously approved.
-Just to reiterate, Plots 1 & 2 are 116mm taller, and Plot 3 is 3.0mm lower than was approved.
+16.3 For information, Appendix 1 contains an extract of the Committee report for the previously approved 212888 which explains why it was considered acceptable to develop on this partly open site with the three dwellings.

+Layout, Scale and Design in respect of differences between the approved street scene and layout drawings.

+- 16.4 The absolute heights of the three dwelling are essentially deemed to be virtually the same as previously approved.
+Just to reiterate, Plots 2 are 116mm taller, and Plot 3 is 3.0mm lower than was approved.
+Plot 1 would be lower, at 0.3 m above No.7.
 These minor differences are normally considered as de-minimis in planning terms, and generally an allowance of up to 300 mm is considered to be de-minimis and not requiring any enforcement action in respect of compliance with approved plans.
 Accordingly, the height of the dwellings as constructed is deemed to accord with the approved plans. - 16.5 The key issue is therefore consideration of the incorrect height plotting of the neighbouring dwellings shown on the previously approved streetscene drawings.
 The originally approved drawings showed that the ridge height of the three new dwellings would be no higher and very slightly lower than the ridge height of the neighbouring dwellings either side (numbers 7 and 15 Marlowe Way).
-To reiterate, the dwellings have now been built as follows: - Plot 1 built to 7.790 m to roof ridge, +0.715m higher than the adjacent No. - Plot 2 built to 7.790 m to roof ridge - Plot 3 built to 7.671 m to roof ridge, +0.587m higher than the adjacent No. 15 - 16.6 The fact that the new dwellings are higher than the neighbouring dwellings is unfortunate as at the time of the previous approval it was considered that having the dwellings no taller in height than neighbouring properties would help them to relate satisfactorily to the character of the street scene and surroundings and help ensure they were not overly dominant in the street scene. - 16.7 However, the extent the newly constructed dwellings are higher than the neighbouring properties is comparatively small and it is considered the dwellings would still visually relate satisfactorily to the character of the area without being visually dominant in the street scene.
-The dwelling on Plot 1 being +0.715m higher than would still relate well to the scale and height of that neighbouring property and would certainly not tower over it or be overly dominant.
-Street scenes often contain dwellings that vary in height so there is nothing unusual in a dwelling being slightly higher than an adjacent dwelling.
-Similarly the dwelling on plot 3 is only +0.587m higher than the ridge of number 15 and this too looks visually acceptable in terms of its height and relationship to the neighbouring dwelling.
+To reiterate, the dwellings have now been built as follows: - Plot 1 built to 7.790 m to roof ridge, +0.715m higher than the adjacent No. - Plot 2 built to 7.790 m to roof ridge - Plot 3 built to 7.671 m to roof ridge, +0.587m higher than the adjacent No.